 The Commission is holding hearings to gather evidence about coordination, preparedness for, response to and recovery from disasters as well as improving resilience and adapting to changing climatic conditions and mitigating the impact of natural disasters.
 The Commission will also consider the legal framework for Commonwealth involvement in responding to national emergencies.

 The information provided during the Royal Commission hearings will assist the Commission in its work.
 The Commission will contact people who are expected to appear as witnesses in advance of the relevant hearing.

 Hearings are conducted electronically in accordance with Practice Guideline 4.

-All hearings of the Royal Commission are recorded and streamed live on the Commission website.
+All hearings of the Royal Commission are recorded and streamed live on the Commission webcast.

 Hearing Block 2 for the Royal Commission into National Natural Disaster Arrangements will be held in Canberra commencing Tuesday, 16 June 2020.
 This second round of hearings will focus on:

 Hearing Block 1 for the Royal Commission into National Natural Disaster Arrangements was held in Canberra from Monday, 25 May 2020.